Erpobdella octoculata: Movement

-Sensory Systems
+Sensory systems

 Many leeches contain sensillae, which sense water movement and light with photoreceptors.
-E. octoculata lacks developed sensellae and instead have sensory buds on its dorsal surface due to its predaceous nature and fast moving aqueous environment.
-Spread through the center of each anulli, these sensory buds have a round, raised appearance on the dorsum of this species.
+E. octoculata lacks developed sensillae and instead has sensory buds on its dorsal surface due to its predaceous nature and fast moving aqueous environment.
+Spread through the center of each annulus, these sensory buds have a round, raised appearance on the dorsum of this species.
 These sensory buds are composed of bipolar sensory cells, which are chemoreceptive and perceive water movement.
 This leech does also have a brain that is a mass of ganglia.

 In addition, E. octoculata also has mechanoreceptors located in its skin.
 They are activated by stimulation such as touch or attacks from predators.
 Known predators include perch, water beetles, and caddisflies.

-Osmoregulation and Excretion
+Osmoregulation and excretion

 Freshwater leeches need to constantly remove excess water along with waste products.
 Nephridia are organs that function similarly to kidneys.
 They aid in this water and waste removal and the reabsorption of salts.
 Nephridia occur on each segment in the mid-body.

-Reproduction and Life Cycle
+Reproduction and life cycle

-The life cycle of Erpobdella octoculata completes in 1–3 years.
+The life cycle of Erpobdella octoculata lasts 1–3 years.
 Adult leeches are distinguished by the presence of a clitellum, where its oval shaped cocoons are secreted from.
-These cocoons have approximately 5-10 eggs each.
+These cocoons have approximately 5–10 eggs each.
 Most individuals lay cocoons within 1 year of hatching and subsequently die.
 If an individual does not breed after 1 year, it breeds at 2 years of age and lays cocoons for a second time at 3 years old.
 Variations between lengths of the life cycle can potentially be explained by environmental conditions such as water temperature, food availability and dissolved oxygen.